angular/angular/aio/content/guide/attribute-directives.md

 # Attribute directives

-With attribute directives, you can change the appearance or behavior of DOM elements and Angular components.
+Change the appearance or behavior of DOM elements and Angular components with attribute directives.

 <div class="alert is-helpful">